Interpretation during travel abroad

-If you have a personal interpreter list, we strive to assign an interpreter from the list.
+Interpreters for trips abroad are arranged from your own area.
+If you have a personal interpreter list, we strive to assign a local interpreter from the list.
 If all of the interpreters on your list are busy, the Centre for Interpreting Services for the Disabled will contact you.

 You can also suggest a local interpreter for a trip abroad.